kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask888_Simple_request_reply_pattern_with_ZeroMQ/README.md

 - The absence of a centralized broker simplifies deployment and reduces single points of failure.
 - Unlike some traditional messaging systems, ZeroMQ does not provide built-in message persistence, which may be a limitation for certain use cases.
 - It is universal, high speed, multi-socket and backed by a large and active open-source community.

+### Docker: Containerization

+-  Docker is a containerization platform that allows developers to package applications and their dependencies into lightweight, portable containers.
+-  Docker containers provide a high level of isolation, allowing applications to run independently of the underlying host system.
+-  Docker simplifies dependency management by allowing developers to specify the exact environment needed for their applications.
+This reduces compatibility issues and ensures that applications run consistently across different development machines and servers.
+-   Docker encourages a modular approach to application development, where applications are broken down into smaller, independent services running in separate containers.
+This facilitates the adoption of microservices architecture, allowing for easier maintenance, updates, and scaling of individual components.
+-